joaomilho/what-is-programming-curry-on/README.md

 The second philosopher thinks for a bit and says:

 > Programming is like an ideal city: the architecture is formally planned to perfection, everyone does everything to the best interest to the community and no vices are allowed.
 This city will create an unbeatable army by selecting only the strongest and bravest and train them through the most rigid discipline.
-This city must be ruled by Kinds educated in Mathematics and Logic.
+This city must be ruled by Kings educated in Mathematics and Logic.

 The third one says: